Outrider305/Trident_Nevermore_Bed_Mount/README.md

 ## Change Log

+- ** 02-19-2023**
+	- Added new untested bracket to Experimental folder in STLs.
+New bracket has improved M5 mounting points and replaces the single M3x8 screw with M3x12.
 - **11-28-2022**
 	- Updated Plenum body STL.
 Removed chamfer on M3 holes for 5015 screws and replaced with crosshatch bridging.
 	- CAD updated.